jecisc/GitBridge/resources/documentation/UserGuide.md

 	package: 'MyProject'
 ```

-This new bridge need a class initialization like this one:
+This new bridge needs a class initialization like this one:

 ```Smalltalk
 MyProjectBridge class>>initialize